Alicia-max/ML--Binary-classification_Higgs-boson-competition/README.md

 `cross_val.py`: Implements K-fold cross-validation to make hyperparameter tuning for the implemented methods such as, but not limited to, learning rate in GD/SGD and degree of polynomial expansion.

-`plot.py`: Visualizes the results of the cross-validation code.

 ### Notebook

-`visu.ipynb`: Explores the data and the distribution of the features.
-Implements baseline runs, tunes parameters with cross-validation and outputs accuracy plots.

-`visu_jet.ipynb`: Divides the data according to the categoraical `PRI_jet_num` variable.
+`analysis.ipynb`: Explores the data and the distribution of the features.
+Implements baseline runs, divides the data according to the categoraical `PRI_jet_num` variable.
 Implements the methods, tunes parameters with cross-validation and outputs accuracy plots.